ptsimpso/react-native-encrypted-storage/README.md

 ### Error handling

-Take the `removeItem` example, an error can occur when trying to remove a value which does not exist, or for any other reason.
+Each function this library may natively throw or for many reasons.
 This module forwards the native iOS Security framework error codes to help with debugging.

 ```js
 async function removeUserSession() {